Hamilton Dual Credits

 Status: Registration open September to February - Contact your Student Services or Guidance department for specific dates!

-College Credit 1: Introduction to Social Service Worker (HMNS10100)
+College Credit 2: Intro to Social Service Worker (HMNS10100)

-Course Description: The purpose of this course is to introduce students to the profession of social service work and to the micro, mezzo and macro levels of practice.
-Social service workers are committed to anti-oppressive practices and working for social justice; therefore, the course examines the social structures that influence people's lives and how various sources and forms of oppression shape individuals, families and communities.
+Course Description: Examine the profession of social service work and explore micro, mezzo and macro levels of practice.
+Examine anti-oppressive practices and social justice as well as, the social structures that influence people's lives and how various sources and forms of oppression shape individuals, families and communities.

-Career Pathways*: Social Service Workers, Mental Health Workers, Case Managers, Employment Counsellors, Community Workers
+Career Pathways*: Social Service Worker, Mental Health Workers, Community Workers, Case Workers

 Location: Mohawk College - Fennell Campus